 “The little trouble in the world that is not due to love is due to friendship.” –E.W.
 Howe

-Right between the eggs and the milk I go into menopause.
-I shove my head into the store refrigerator, pretending to find the expiration date on the eggs as my own unfertilized eggs are expiring.
+Right between the eggs and the milk, I go into menopause.
+Shoving my head into the store’s cooler, I pretend to find the expiration date on the eggs as my own unfertilized eggs are expiring.
 I inhale the cold air and wipe my sweaty bangs off my forehead.
 I push the sleeves of my sweater up past my elbows.
 Please pass quickly.
 The water works are starting.

 In my imagination, as a stay-at-home mom, everything magically fell into place.
 What was I thinking?
 I’ve never worked harder in my life and I worked retail once—for five long, grueling hours before quitting.
 Shoppers can be crazy.
 Like me, right now.

 Am I really going into menopause?
 My mom told me she started experiencing perimenopausal symptoms early.
 What did that mean?
 How early?
-I’m 40.
+I’m forty.
 This early?
-I start ticking off the symptoms in my mind.
+I tick off the symptoms in my mind.
 Hot flashes—check.
 Weight gain—check.
 Missed period—um, maybe?
 I need to check.
 Extremely irritable—check.

 Speaking of irritability, my mood turned sour when I scrolled through social media for the first time in four weeks to find all these photos of the women in my neighborhood, together.
 My so-called “friends” and fellow soccer moms, having a grand old time without me—attending a ballet, playing Bunco, and enjoying brunch.
 All planned by Beatrice.
 I have a derogatory “B” word to add to the string of “Bs” in this situation.